Lambton Baby Point Real Estate, Toronto, Luxury Houses, Homes, Detached

-The Baby Point neighbourhood is an exclusive residential enclave found in the west-end of Toronto.
+The Baby Point neighbourhood in Lambton Toronto is an exclusive residential enclave found in the west-end of Toronto.
 It’s on a point of land that borders the Humber River to the west, east to Jane Street, south to Raymond Avenue and St. Marks Road to the north.

 Originally a Seneca Village, it was settled by a prominent Quebec fur trader named James Baby (pronounced "Babby") in 1816 after he discovered the abandoned village that was covered with lush apple orchards and the Humber River was full of salmon. (*today salmon fishing is still popular in the river) The Government later acquired this land and resold it to a local developer named Home Smith, who began developing this subdivision in 1912 and later gained notorierty by developing what is now known as "The Kingsway" across the river, along with the Old Mill Inn.